john-azzaro/Study-React-JSX/README.md

 <dl>
 <dd>

-## Props are React's way of making components easily and dynamically customizable.
+## Props make components easily and dynamically customizable.
  Props provide a way of pasing properites and data down from one component to another, typically from parent to a child component (unidirectional dataflow).
 It is important to note that props are *read-only* and components should *never* modify props passed into it.
 So when a component is passed a prop as an input, it should always return the same result for the input.

 ## To use props in a component, use curly braces.
-To use props, you need to use curly braces
+To use props, you need to use curly braces.
+Inside the curly braces, you can insert JavaScript, such as variables, etc. You can also use backticks inside the curly braces as well.

-Since JSX can use JavaScript, you can use backticks.
-But in order to use backticks, you need to use curly braces.
 ```JavaScript
       const googleAddress = "https://google.com";
       const target = "_blank";